 When you’re traveling, you need a bank account that goes the distance.
 Believe me when I tell you foreign transactions and ATM withdrawal fees can seriously add up.
 Switching to a travel-friendly bank account can provide financial peace of mind and save you big bucks.

 Fully digital banking solutions offer more flexibility and offer lower exchange fees.
 Charles Schwab, HSBC, Revolut, and Wise are some top players in the international banking sector.

 How I Saved Over $2,000 Year in Banking Fees by Using Wise

 The Ultimate Guide to Traveling With Money, With ATM & Banking Tips

 Don’t Forget About Insurance!
 An Unexpected Emergency Can Derail Your Financial Plan and Lifestyle

 When creating a financial plan to become a digital nomad, there isn’t a blueprint for everyone to follow.
-Although it may seem daunting, taking time to manage your money well is definitely worth the effort.
+Although it may seem daunting, things like getting travel insurance, making sure your taxes are in check, and taking time to manage your money well are definitely worth the effort.
 It can help you sustain your new lifestyle and check more countries off your bucket list.